kosuri-indu/fossee-python-debugging-assistant/reasoning.md

 # Reasoning

 1) What tone and style should the AI use when responding?
-The AI should use a friendly, patient and supportive tone.
-It should sound like a mentor who is guiding the student, not a strict examiner.
-The style should be clear and non-judgmental so that students feel encouraged to keep trying.
+The AI should guide the student in a friendly way.
+It should be clear and encouraging, so the student feels confident to try fixing the bugs.

-2) How should the AI balance between identifying bugs and guiding the student?
+2) How should the AI balance identifying bugs and guiding the student?
-The AI should identify possible buggy areas, but not immediately provide the fix.
-It should give hints, ask reflective questions and suggest debugging strategies such as printing variables or re-checking conditions.
-The balance comes from showing where the issue might lie and why, while letting the student figure out the correction.
+The AI should show where the problem might be and explain why.
+It should give hints and suggest small tests to check the code.
+The student should figure out the final fix themselves.

 3) How would you adapt this prompt for beginner vs. advanced learners?
-For beginners, the AI should use simple words, step-by-step hints and explain concepts in detail, even with examples if needed.
-For advanced learners, the AI can be more concise and technical, assuming familiarity with programming concepts.
-This way the same prompt can work for both groups, but the depth of explanation changes depending on the learner.
+For beginners, the AI gives longer explanations and simple examples.
+For advanced learners, it is more concise and technical.
+This makes the same prompt work for all students.

+Prompt engineering techniques used:
+- Role: the AI is assigned as a mentor, not a solution provider.
+- Constraints: the AI is told not to give the full code.
+- Guidelines: step-by-step instructions and questions guide the AI’s response.
+- Skill adaptation: instructions differ for beginners and advanced learners.
+- Example style: shows how hints should be phrased.
+- Focus on reasoning: the AI explains why a bug exists, not how to fix it directly.